0xissui/issui.github.io/index.md

-## Welcome to issui's portfolio

-Here you can find all of my best work and projects.
+## About Me

+Hey there!
+I'm issui, a web3 analyst.
+I focus on DeFi analytics, and more specifically on Ethereum, L2 Rollups, and Near.
+Thanks for checking out my page!

-### Dashboards
+## Dashboards

-Dashboard that I have created for various protocols or chains, using data providers such as Flipside and Dune.
+Here you can find all of my best work that I have done on various protocols and chains, using data from providers such as Flipside and Dune.